-Praised as “sizzling,” “riveting” and possessing a “plummy, ripe mezzo,” Sarah Larsen made her Metropolitan Opera debut in the 2016 – 2017 season as Käthchen in Sir Richard Eyre’s production of Werther.
-She returns to The Met in the spring of 2019 for their production of The Ring Cycle and will have her company debut in Calgary Opera’s production of Everest, reprising the role of Jan Arnold.
-Additional company debuts for the 2018-19 season include Donna Elvira in Don Giovanni with Virginia Opera, Dorabella in Così fan tutte with Mill City Summer Opera, and appearances with the Moab Music Festival and The Ravinia Festival.
-In the summer of 2018, Ms. Larsen appeared as Prince Orlofsky in Des Moines Metro Opera’s production of Die Fledermaus and with The Knights as Paquette in Candide at Tanglewood.
+Praised as “sizzling,” “riveting and passionate” and possessing a voice of “warm, organic liquidity,” Sarah Larsen made her Metropolitan Opera debut in the 2016 – 2017 season in Sir Richard Eyre’s production of Werther.
+She returns to The Met in the spring of 2019 for their production of The Ring Cycle and will have her company debut in Calgary Opera’s Canadian premiere of Everest, reprising the role of Jan Arnold.
+Additional company debuts for the 2018-19 season include Donna Elvira in Don Giovanni with Virginia Opera, Dorabella in Così fan tutte with Mill City Summer Opera, and a residency with the Moab Music Festival.
+Future performances include debuts with the Ravinia Festival and the Seattle Symphony.

 In the 2017 – 2018 season, she continued at The Met with productions of The Merry Widow, Cendrillon, and Parsifal with Music Director Designate Yannick Nézet-Séguin.
-She began the season as Ma Moss in The Tenderland with Intermountain Opera Bozeman, and made her company debut at Lyric Opera of Kansas City as Jan Arnold in Everest.
+She began the season as Ma Moss in The Tender Land with Intermountain Opera Bozeman, made her company and role debut at the Lyric Opera of Kansas City as Jan Arnold in Everest, appeared as Prince Orlofsky in Des Moines Metro Opera’s Die Fledermaus and with The Knights as Paquette in Candide at the Tanglewood Music Festival.
 In the summer of 2017, Ms. Larsen made her Italian debut, in a staging of Vivaldi’s La Gloria e Imeneo with the famed I Solisti Veneti, and presented a recital under the auspices of the Seattle Art Song Society.

 An alumna of the Seattle Opera Young Artist Program, Ms. Larsen enjoys a long relationship with the company.
 She has been featured as Komponist in Ariadne auf Naxos, Hänsel in Humperdinck’s Hänsel und Gretel, Suzuki in Madama Butterfly, and Maddalena in Rigoletto, among others.
 In 2015 and 2016, Ms. Larsen was in residence as a Filene Young Artist with Wolf Trap Opera, where she was heard on stage as Bianca in Rape of Lucretia and Susanna in The Ghosts of Versailles.
 Previously with Wolf Trap, she created the role of Sarelda in John Musto and Mark Campbell’s comic opera The Inspector, with a recording released in 2012.